Dnyarri/PixelArtScaling/README.md

 1. [PyPNG](https://gitlab.com/drj11/pypng).
 Copy included into current ScaleNx distribution.
 2. [PyPNM](https://pypi.org/project/PyPNM/).
 Copy included into current ScaleNx distribution.
-3. Tkinter, multiprocessing.
+3. Multiprocessing.
 Included into standard CPython distribution.
+4. Tkinter.
+Normally included into standard CPython distribution for "big" OS-es, although Linux users may need installing it separately.

 > [!NOTE]
 > Programs are written entirely on Python, using image representation as list of lists of lists.